Skip to content

 7. Click Test to verify the connection

-8. If successful, click Connect
+8. If the test passes, click Connect

-2. Add performance optimization parameters:
+2. Append these performance parameters:

 ;UseResultsetStreaming=1;MaxConcurrentQueries=20